SERIOUS NURSING HOME ABUSE GOES UNREPORTED

 If your loved one was abused or neglected while living in a nursing home, you may be entitled to compensation.
 Our experienced Chicago attorneys have helped families pursue justice after a loved one was injured or died.
 It’s important to contact a lawyer as soon as possible after you suspect nursing home abuse or neglect.
 With legal counsel, you will ensure your rights are fully protected.

-Call The Deratany Firm at 800-529-7285 or complete the online contact form for a free case consultation.
+Call Deratany & Kosner at 800-529-7285 or complete the online contact form for a free case consultation.